normj/ServerlessTODOListTutorial/DotnetTryMaterial/DeployingFrontend/FargateDeploy.md

 * Create the ECS cluster
 * Create the ECS service within the cluster

 Once it has done all of those steps it will display the ECS cluster view from the AWS Explorer.
-This will the load balancer being provisioned and 2 tasks in pending status.
+This will show the load balancer being provisioned and 2 tasks in pending status.
 In about a minute the 2 tasks will be in running state and the load balancer will be active.
 Once it is active you can click on the link to view our deployed Serverless TODO List application using Fargate.